mitchell-reynolds/ethics_generator/README.md

 TODO:
 -----
-* `df.py` creates the wrong encoding as the original scripts were meant for py2.7 _not_ py3+
+* Make the cleanup scripts happen in one pass
+* Replace handwritten code with libraries
 * Run Modeling - Part 2
 * Add more philosophers from various backgrounds (culture, gender, race etc.)
-* Replace handwritten code with libraries
 * Make `remove_stop_words.py` CLI
 * Keep "i.e." as these scripts remove punctuation and the lowercased stopword "i", therefore leaving a floating "e"
 * Remove all `.txt` files from `texts/*` directories